 - Vrindavan - Mathura and places associated with Krishna have celebrations lasting up to a week.
-The Banke Bihari Temple’s “Phoolon waali holi” is famed far and wide.
+The Banke Bihari Temple’s “Phoolon wali Holi” is famed far and wide.
 The festivities celebrate the eternal love of Radha-Krishna and his Raasleela with gopis.
 The references to the age-old traditions are found in ancient texts, paintings, inscriptions, and scriptures.
-A human pyramid is formed to reach a pot filled with butter while devotees splash color and water on the participants and each other.
+A human pyramid is formed to reach a pot filled with butter while devotees splash colour and water on the participants and each other.

-- Barsana – Nandgaon is famous for “Lathmaar Holi” with women giving tough time to men by dragging and dressing them in female attires and beating them up with a stick or a lath.
+- Barsana – Nandgaon is famous for “Lathmaar Holi”, in which women give tough times to men by dragging and dressing them in female attires and beating them up with a stick or a lath.

-- Haryana has “Dulandhi Holi” with “bhabhis” taking sweet revenge on their “devars” for their mischiefs.
+- Haryana has “Dulandhi Holi” with “bhabhi” taking sweet revenge on their “devar” for their mischiefs.

-- Anandpur Sahib, Punjab celebrates it as “Hola Mohalla” a tradition started by Guru Gobind Singh.
-It is a show of physical strength and military prowess of Sikhs.
+- Anandpur Sahib, Punjab, celebrates it as “Hola Mohalla”, a tradition by Guru Gobind Singh.
+It is a show of the physical strength and military prowess of Sikhs.

 - Manipur celebrates the festivities for six days along with “Yaosang.”
-A special dance called “Thabal Chongba” is associated with the festival.
+In addition, a special dance called “Thabal Chongba” is associated with the festival.

 - Goa celebrates Holi as “Shimgo” or “Rang Panchami” to welcome spring.
-The Shimgmotav procession carried out in Panjim depicts the stories of the beautiful festival with songs and dance.
-The date of the celebration may be a little different than the rest of the country.
+The Shimgmotav procession in Panjim depicts the stories of the beautiful festival with songs and dance.
+However, the celebration date may differ slightly from the rest of the country.

-- Tamil Nadu celebrates Holi as “Kaman Pandigai” or “Kamavilas” or “Kama-Dahanam.”
-It is believed that Kamdeva was revived on this day after Lord Shiva burnt him down to ashes and Rati prayed to Shiva to bring him back to life.
+- Tamil Nadu celebrates Holi as “Kaman Pandigai”, “Kamavilas”, or “Kama-Dahanam.”
+It is believed that Kamdeva was revived on this day after Lord Shiva burnt him down to ashes, and Rati prayed to Shiva to bring him back to life.

 - Bihar celebrates it as “Phagu Purnima” or “Phagwa” and performs “Samvatsar Dahan” to mark the end of the previous year and the beginning of the new year.
-The day of celebration could be different in different parts of the state.
+However, the day of celebration could be different in different parts of the state.

-- Rajasthan celebrates a day after Holi as the beginning of “Gangaur,” a festival that goes on for 18 days.
-Married women please Lord Shiva and Goddess Gauri for the long life of their husband while unmarried women pray for a good husband.
+- Rajasthan celebrates a day after Holi as the beginning of “Gangaur,” a festival for 18 days.
+Married women please Lord Shiva and Goddess Gauri for the long life of their husband, while unmarried women pray for a good husband.

 Every state, every city, and every village might have a unique and innovative way to celebrate Holi.
-Thankfully, you can celebrate Holi at any location you’d want across India.
-Offering the best luxury buses at the lowest price, redBus connects every rural and urban location to each other with ease.
+It is very popular in UP, Bihar, Rajasthan, etc. You can book RSRTC, UPSRTC, BSRTC, etc., bus tickets online on redBus to enjoy the celebrations in these places.
+By offering the best luxury buses at the lowest price, redBus connects every rural and urban location with ease.
+Download the redBus app or visit the official website to avail exclusive discounts and cashback offers.
+Offering the best luxury buses at the lowest price, redBus connects every rural and urban location with ease.
 Download the redBus app or visit the official website to avail exclusive discounts and cashback offers.

-In 2021 Holika Dahan falls on the 28th March, Monday, while Rang Holi will be celebrated on the 29th of March, Tuesday.
-The temple festival days might vary from place to place.
+In 2023 Holika Dahan falls on the 08th of March, Thursday, while Rang Holi will be celebrated on the 8th of March, Friday.
+So the temple festival days might vary from place to place.

 redBus offers bus services to help you travel to major destinations across the country to enjoy the festivities.
-Travel in comfort with redBus this Holi 2021 and make this festival a memorable celebration.
+So travel comfortably with redBus this Holi 2023 and make this festival a memorable celebration.

-Remember to send warm wishes and messages to loved ones this Holi 2021.
-Spread positivity and love this Holi 2021 with redBus and make sure to follow all Covid-19 precautionery measures.
-Have a happy Holi!
+Remember to send warm wishes and messages to loved ones this Holi 2023.
+Spread positivity and love this Holi 2023 with redBus.